AmrMomtaz/Speech-Emotion-Recognition/README.md

 Then the data wwas splitted 70% for training and validation (5% for validation) and 30% for testing (stratifying was applied).

 ## Model and training and results
 I've implemented two CNN models which are the VGG-19 and simple VGG architecture.
-The following pictures is for the best model with best hyperparameters (using VGG-19 with dropout and LR=1e-4)**BEFORE** data augmentation.<br>
+The following pictures is for the best model with best hyperparameters (using VGG-19 with dropout and LR=1e-4). <br><br>
 ![alt text](https://github.com/AmrMomtaz/Speech-Emotion-Recognition/blob/main/Images/train_loss.png)<br>
 ![alt text](https://github.com/AmrMomtaz/Speech-Emotion-Recognition/blob/main/Images/validation_accuracy.png)<br>
 ![alt text](https://github.com/AmrMomtaz/Speech-Emotion-Recognition/blob/main/Images/classification_report.png)<br>